LVisir/spring-rental-car/README.md

 - MySQL 8
 - Docker
 ## Setup
-Easy to use, you just need **docker** installed and ports 8091, 3306 free.
+Easy to use, you just need **docker** installed and ports 8091, 3306 free (one for spring boot and one for mysql respectively).
 Inside the root of the project run:

 ```
 ./deploy.sh